kyleshevlin/shevy/README.md

 By default, margin bottoms are added to all typography to maintain the vertical rhythm.
 However, you may wish to remove these.
 In that case, setting `margin-bottom: false` in your map will set the `margin-bottom` property to `0` for each element.

+### proximity

+In design, there is a phenomenon known as the proximity effect where our minds group things together that are close in spatial relation.
+Turning on proximity will enable you to apply a proximity factor to the margin-bottoms and base-spacing outputs, in effect, drawing content closer together.
+You might find this more aesthetically pleasing than strictly following the baseline.

+### proximity-factor

+Proximity factor is a factor with which to adjust the base spacing of your typography without affecting the line-height spacing.
+This value will be multiplied against the calculated base-spacing value, _if_ `proximity` is set to `true` in your settings map.

 ## Functions

 There are several public functions available to the developer to use as they please.
 Here is a list of them: